swordfischer/swordfischer.github.io/_posts/2023-12-27-HTB-WriteUp-OpTinselTrace-2.md

 ### 2. What time did the Threat Actor begin their automated retrieval of the contents of our exposed S3 bucket?
 Now we need to determine which IP the TA is using, to figure out when they were pulling data from the S3 bucket.

 Let's start by figuring out which source IP addresses are present in our cloudtrail logs.
+The obvious choice here is [jq](https://jqlang.github.io/jq/).

 {% highlight bash %}
 OpTinselTrace-2$ find . -name '*.json' -exec cat {} \; | jq '.Records[] | .sourceIPAddress' | sort | uniq -c 2>/dev/null